Division of Transport Technologies and Human Factor

 - addressing cross-sectional issues of transport economics and pursuing conceptual activities in the planning of research in this area.

-- Department of prevention, rehabilitation and education in transport (O41)
+- Department of traffic psychology (O41)

 - Department of traffic behaviour analyses and transport modelling (O42)